Water Efficient Rebates

 Toilets are one of the main sources of water use in the home, accounting for nearly 30 percent of an average home’s indoor water consumption.
 Older, inefficient toilets that use as much as 6 gallons per flush also happen to be a major source of wasted water in many homes.
 By replacing old, inefficient toilets with WaterSense labeled models, the average family can reduce water used for toilets by 20 to 60 percent—that’s nearly 13,000 gallons of water savings for your home every year!
 (Environmental Protection Agency WaterSense Program)

-Each Brighton Utilities customer is eligible for two** EPA WaterSense labeled (high efficiency) toilet rebates of $100 per toilet per household, credited back to the Utilities account.
+Each Brighton Utilities customer is eligible for one** EPA WaterSense labeled (high efficiency) toilet rebates of $100 per toilet per household, credited back to the Utilities account.

 As of 2017, Colorado became a WaterSense state.
 This means that manufacturers and retailers can only sell Environmental Protection Agency’s WaterSense labeled products.
 The EPA WaterSense Program is a voluntary partnership program that serves as both a label for water-efficient products and a resource for water conservation.
 Since becoming a WaterSense state, all toilets sold in Colorado are WaterSense labeled (with maximum a flow of 1.28 gallons per flush) and eligible for the rebate from the City of Brighton.
 If your toilet is purchased outside of Colorado, please refer to the EPA WaterSense Product List to ensure rebate eligibility: https://www.epa.gov/watersense/product-search.